void-linux/void-packages/README.md

     $ cd void-packages
     $ echo XBPS_CHROOT_CMD=uchroot >> etc/conf

-If for some reason it's erroring out as `ERROR clone (Operation not permited)`, check that your user is a member of the required `group` and that `xbps-uchroot(1)` utility has the proper permissions and owner/group as explained above.
+If for some reason it's erroring out as `ERROR clone (Operation not permitted)`, check that your user is a member of the required `group` and that `xbps-uchroot(1)` utility has the proper permissions and owner/group as explained above.

 #### proot(1)

-The `proot(1)` utility implements chroot and bind mounts support completely in user space, and can be used if your linux kernel does not have support for namespaces.
+The `proot(1)` utility implements chroot and bind mounts support completely in user space, and can be used if your Linux kernel does not have support for namespaces.
 See http://proot.me for more information.

 To enable it: